 top of page

 A multi-phase project of which the first 300 MW housing has been constructed on site.
-Shown below are designs for the plant's build-out.
+Shown below are 3D-modeled images of the plant's build-out and design, produced in-house by Langenburg Technologies.

 LT 500MW WTE Plant Boardman